tgrapperon/swift-composable-environment/README.md

 ```swift
 environment.aliasing(\.main, to: \.mainQueue)
 ```
 Once aliased, you can assign a value using either `KeyPath`.
-If no value is set for the dependency, the second argument provides its default for both `KeyPaths.
-If you define multiple
+If no value is set for the dependency, the second argument provides its default for both `KeyPaths`.

 You can also alias dependencies "on the spot", using the `@DerivedEnvironment` property wrapper.
 Its initializer provides a closure transforming a provided `AliasBuilder`.
 This type has only one chainable method, `alias(dependencyKeyPath, to: referenceDependencyKeyPath)`.
 For example, if the `main` dependency is defined in the `child` derived environment, you can define an alias to the `mainQueue` dependency from `ParentEnvironment` using: